|

 Some people find medical cannabis helpful for chronic pain, especially in the short term, but there are questions about long-term effectiveness and safety.
 Cannabis wasn’t recommended by Mayo Clinic when I attended their Pain Rehabilitation Center in 2018 nor is it recommended by the International Association for the Study of Pain.
 A new systematic review and meta-analysis published November 28, 2022, in the Journal of the American Medical Association, suggests cannabis is no better at relieving pain than a placebo.
 And relying on any sort of passive treatment like medicines and supplements can create dependence on the agent - producing a sense of helplessness and reminding the user of the pain.
 I have found I don’t need medicine or supplements to manage my chronic pain.
 Of course, your experience may differ.
 I know mine did earlier in my pain journey.
 My relief came by changing how I think about, feel about, and behave around the pain with pain rehabilitation using self-management.
 Learn more

-Back pain can be scary, especially when an MRI finds something abnormal.
-While they can seem scary, structural findings on a diagnostic scan don’t always equate with pain or are the cause of the pain.
+Back pain can be scary, especially when an MRI reveals an abnormality.
+While they can seem scary, structural findings on a diagnostic scan don’t always equate with pain or cause the pain.
 Abnormal MRI findings are normal in people without pain, especially as age increases.
-Over 50% of 30-year-olds with no pain show signs of disk degeneration increasing up to 80% at age 50 (Brinjikji, et al, 2015).
-And although chronic back pain is a common medical complaint, no specific cause is found in up to 85% of cases with central sensitization as a potential contributing factor (Sanzarello, et al, 2016) along with fear of pain and activity as maintaining factors.
-Remember, all pain is biopsychosocial contributors Research has found that "when individuals with low back pain consider they have a flare, they do not always have greater than average pain, but have worse psychosocial features" (Costa, et al, 2021).
+Over 50% of 30-year-olds with no pain show signs of disk degeneration, rising to 80% at age 50 (Brinjikji et al, 2015).
+And although chronic back pain is a common medical complaint, no specific cause is found in up to 85% of cases, with central sensitization as a potential contributing factor (Sanzarello et al, 2016), along with fear of pain and activity as maintaining factors.
+Remember, all pain is biopsychosocial.
+Research has found that "when individuals with low back pain consider they have a flare, they do not always have greater than average pain, but have worse psychosocial features" (Costa, et al, 2021).
+Read the World Health Organization's guideline for non-surgical management of chronic primary low back pain.
 Check out these back facts from OSullivan, et al, 2020:

 Learn more